Getting lost: In fiction and mythology

 People are sometimes depicted in fiction and literature as getting lost, with substantial consequences.
 For example, due to "the physical structure of Rome, whose streets were notoriously labyrinthine", it has been observed that "getting lost in Rome was staple of travel narratives".
 The experience of getting lost is also a commonly reported theme of dreams.

 In previous times, mythological explanations were given for getting lost and going astray.
 In the mythology of the British Isles, the culprit making someone get lost—being pixy-led, fairy-led or pouk-ledden as it is called—can be a fairy, Robin Goodfellow, Puck, Hob, a pixy or one of the gwyllion.
 In the mythology of Ireland, there are also places under fairy spells, leading to the same effect.
 They are called stray sod or foidin seachrain.

 In German speaking Europe, someone getting lost could be attributed to be the fault of a variety of sprites (such as a Will-o'-the-wisp, a wood sprite, or the wild huntsman, the Mittagsweibchen ("noon-woman") or Rübezahl), of a witch or magic in general, or of mythical plants such as the Irrwurz.
 There are further places known called Irrfleck ("astray spot") or Irr-Revier ("astray district") where people go astray.

+Getting lost in the bush has been identified as an enduring trope of Australian literature, often featuring lost children.